joshs08/ORCHID/README.md

 Contact:

-If you have any questions feel free to email me.
+If you have any questions please feel free to email me.